-Similarly, you might look into writing to a nursing home or assisted-living facility seeking a senior pen pal.
+Similarly, you might look into writing to a nursing home or assisted-living facility seeking senior pen pals.
 A good introduction letter should include some basic information about who you are and what you're looking for in a pen pal.
-If you don’t succeed at first, keep trying; there are more people than you might think interested in meeting new people.
+If you don’t succeed at first, keep trying; there are more people than you might think interested in meeting new friends.

 Your pen pal doesn’t even need to live far away.
 If you live in a large active adult community, this is a perfect place to find a senior pen pal.
 Some communities have thousands of residents from all over the country, many of which you might never meet.
 Consider placing a notice on a community bulletin board or newsletter.
 Reaching out in your own neighborhood or community increases the chances of meeting in person if so desired.

 Though it may seem like something of an outdated practice, there are many great reasons for seniors to have pen pals.
 The intellectual stimulation of meeting a new person is a vital human need, especially for seniors.
 Plus, the thought and care that go into handwriting a letter can never quite be matched by email, Facebook, or text messages.
 Give it a try!
 Except for the cost of a few stamps, there’s nothing to lose and your only regret might be that you didn’t do so earlier.